 Here’s a selection of the must-see architectures in Ho Chi Minh:

-- The century old Ben Thanh market distinguishes itself by its architecture filled with decorations, its dome of 23 meters diameter and large belfry.
+- The century old Ben Thanh market distinguishes itself by its architecture filled with decorations, its dome of 23 meter diameter and large belfry.
 A big market where travelers love to go to find all sorts of souvenirs.

 - The Cathedral Basilica of Notre Dame is emblematic of the city.
 Its façade is made out of rocks and red bricks imported from Toulouse (France).
-That revisited roman style, mixed with a gothic style is based one Notre Dame de Paris.
+That revisited roman style, mixed with a gothic style is based on the Notre Dame de Paris.
 It is for Ho Chi Minh one of the jewels of the colonial heritage.

 - The Central Post Office, in front of the Cathedral Basilica of Notre Dame, was conceived by Gustave Eiffel between 1856 and 1891.
 Beautifully renovated, the building looks like the first European train stations due to its imposing metallic structure.